What Smart Girls Can Learn From Rory’s Downfall.

 5. Never Lose Sight of Your Why.

-Back in high school, Rory Gilmore was laser-focused: get into Harvard, become a journalist, take over the world.
+Back in high school, Rory Gilmore was laser-focused.
+She aimed at getting into Harvard, becoming a journalist, taking over the world.
 Even though she ended up choosing Yale, her ambition stayed strong—at least at first.
-But somewhere between dating Dean and Logan, diving headfirst into the chaos of the Life and Death Brigade, and getting swept up in the drama, Rory’s once-clear vision started to blur.
+But somewhere between dating Dean and Logan, diving headfirst into the chaos of the Life and Death Brigade, and dropping out of Yale, Rory’s once-clear vision started to blur.

-Yes, she graduated with a fancy degree and landed a dream reporting gig—but flash forward to the revival, and we see a Rory who’s lost, stagnant, and unsure of what’s next.
+Yes, she ended up graduating with a fancy degree.
+She even landed a dream reporting gig.
+Yet, flash forward to the revival, and we see a Rory who’s lost, stagnant, and unsure of what’s next.

-Here’s the lesson: No matter how talented or driven you are, you have to stay connected to your purpose.
+Here’s the lesson: No matter how talented or driven you are, you must stay connected to your purpose.
 It’s your North Star.
-When life gets messy (because it will), your “why” keeps you grounded, focused, and moving forward.
+When life gets difficult (because it will), your “why” keeps you grounded, focused, and moving forward.
 A successful woman doesn’t let distractions derail her—she knows exactly what she’s working toward, and she doesn’t let go of that vision.